 Biography of John Laurens

 John Laurens was an officer in the Continental Army and an aide to General George Washington during the American Revolutionary War.
 After the death of his mother, his father, Henry Laurens, took John and his brothers to Europe.
 John was educated in Switzerland and London but kept a close eye on events in the colonies, and read Common Sense by Thomas Paine.
 When the war started, Laurens sailed for America in December 1776, By April 1777, he was in South Carolina and went with his father, a delegate to the Continental Congress, to Philadelphia.
 Soon after, John joined the Continental Army and eventually rose to the rank of Lieutenant Colonel.
 During the Philadelphia Campaign, he fought in the Battle of Brandywine and the Battle of Germantown, and he was asked to join the staff of General Washington as an aide-de-camp.
 He was with the Continental Army at Valley Forge during the winter of 1777–1778.
 He fought in the Battle of Monmouth and had his horse shot out from under him.
+In August 1778, he fought in the Battle of Rhode Island.
 On December 23, 1778, he shot General Charles Lee in a duel.
 Lee had been critical of General Washington, which offended Laurens.
 Lee survived the wound.
-Afterward, Laurens became an advocate for allowing enslaved African-Americans to serve in the Continental Army.
+Afterward, Laurens became an advocate for allowing enslaved African Americans to serve in the Continental Army.
 He won the approval of Congress to raise a regiment but was unsuccessful due to the objections of prominent men like Governor John Rutledge and Christopher Gadsden.
-He participated in several battles of the Southern Campaign and commanded infantry at the Battle of Savannah and the Battle of Charleston.
+He participated in several battles of the Southern Campaign and commanded infantry at the Siege of Savannah and the Siege of Charleston.
 He was captured by the British in 1780 and sent to Philadelphia, where he was placed on parole.
 After he was released, Congress appointed him as Special Minister to France.
 In France, he worked with Paine and assisted Benjamin Franklin.
 They were able to secure naval support from the French, and Laurens returned to America around the same time the French fleet arrived to set up the blockade at the Battle of Yorktown.
 He rejoined the army and led light infantry on the attack on Redoubt No. 10, a key American victory.
 After the British surrendered, Washington had Laurens write the formal terms of surrender, and then Laurens participated in the negotiations.
 Laurens continued to serve under Nathanael Greene while the Americans waited for the British to withdraw from Charleston.
 On August 27, 1782, Laurens was shot and killed during a small skirmish known as the Battle of Combahee River.

 John Laurens was close friends with Alexander Hamilton.
 Image Source: Wikipedia.